 Wear old clothes - jeans and a long-sleeved shirt or sweater to protect your skin from getting scratched.

-The kitchen is a good place for bathing a cat, especially if you have a double sink which you can use for a bath.
-One half can then be used for soaping, and the other half for rinsing off.
+The kitchen is a good place for bathing a cat, especially if you have a double sink.
+One half can then be used for soaping and the other half for rinsing off.